Pacco-Sinbad/chipmunks_also_rest/README.md

     -I also added logic that requires all usernames to be at least three characters long.
 1/20/2024
     -I added styles to all the ejs files
+    -I added a cute chipmunk pixel art
+    -I made corrections to all of the copy and titles -I spent some time testing functionality and added a few media queries